Your Cart ()

 What should I do if my safe combo has been forgotten?

 This is a pretty tough situation to be in!
-If you don't have access to keypads or key combinations, then it might take some time and patience trying to figure out what's going on.
-Asking for help from someone who knows how safes work would be your best bet--but really the only way you can open up this type of lock without any sort of key combination is if there are instructions somewhere stored inside it telling you how (e.g., simple math equations).
+If you don't have access to keypads or key combinations, then it might take some time and patience to figure out what's happening.
+Asking for help from someone who knows how safes work would be your best bet--but really, the only way you can open up this type of lock without any sort of key combination is if there are instructions somewhere stored inside it telling you how (e.g., simple math equations) or calling a locksmith.

 Do I need keys for an electronic lock?

-This type of keyless lock is one where you enter in the password to get access.
+This type of keyless lock is one where you enter the password to get access.
 If someone steals your keypad code, it won't matter because they'll never be able to open up the safe without entering that passcode!
-The keypads for electronic locks can sometimes have more than just numbers as well--you might also see red and green buttons or arrows on them too!
+The keypads for electronic locks can sometimes have more than just numbers; you might also see red and green buttons or arrows on them, too!
 This will all change how people are allowed inside (like if you want to prevent others from getting into certain parts of a room).

 Do I need keys for mechanical locks?

-These types of safes require something like a key in order to unlock them.
+These types of safes require something like a key to unlock.
 Some people prefer this over other keyless options since there's less risk involved when it comes to keypads and codes.
 It's much tougher for someone else to guess the code you've been using since it only has four numbers that are entered--so this is a good thing if there's a chance you'll forget your combo or need to change it at any point in time.

 How do I know which type of lock my safe uses?